 No products in the cart.

-Looking for plants that best suit your office and homeplace?
+Looking for plants that best suit your office and homeplace entrance?
 Calathea lutea is the one you are looking for!

 It’s a beautiful and elegant plant, and its diurnal motions are known as nyctinasty.
 Nyctinasty refers to the circadian regular nastic movement (opening and closing of some flowers or leaves) in reaction to the advent of darkness or a plant sleeping.